jackscanlan/fungal-phylo/notes/dev_notes.md

 ### To-add

-- `FIND_ASSEMBLIES` finds genome assembly accessions in NCBI within a specified taxonomic group
-- `RETRIEVE_ASSEMBLIES` retrieves genome assemblies from NCBI based on a list of accessions
-    - Tools used: `entrezdirect` (`entrezdirect/13.1.20200107-GCCcore-8.2.0` in BASC)
-        - or use official NCBI Docker image: https://github.com/ncbi/docker/tree/master/edirect
 - `UFCG_METADATA` creates a .tsv file of metadata for the UFCG pipeline
     - Tools used: probably just `bash`
 - `QUAST_EXISTING` runs `quast` on genomes that were not assembled using this pipeline